How to Teach Your Clients to Create Their Own Meal Plans

 How to Introduce Your Client to Their Meal Planning Guide

-Along with the shared link, you should provide your client with instructions on how to use their meal planning guide.
-These instructions can be sent via email or through your practice management software.
+Give your client clear instructions on how to use their meal planning guide.
+These instructions can be sent via email or through your practice management software (like Practice Better).

 Here's an example of how you might introduce your client to their meal planning guide: